stanley-gu/standardsCh/chapter.md

 rid of the explicit mathematics in the model itself, but to download the adequate rate-law instead [@le2006model].

-Together, SBO, the Kinetic Simulation Algorithm Ontology (KiSAO) and the Terminology for the Description of Dynamics (TEDDY) provide stable and perennial identifiers, referencing machine-readable, software-interpretable, regulated terms.
+#### Kinetic Simulation Algorithm Ontology (KiSAO) and Description of Dynamics (TEDDY)

+Together, SBO, KiSAO, and TEDDY provide stable and perennial identifiers, referencing machine-readable, software-interpretable, regulated terms.
 These ontologies define semantics for the aspects of models, which correspond to the three steps of the modeling and simulation process.
 SBO is a well-established software tool, KiSAO gathers increasing community support and TEDDY is as yet in its infancy, being primarily a research project.
 All three ontologies aim to fill specific niches in the concept space covered by the OBO foundry [@courtot2011controlled].

 ## Physiological Models